abouchard-ds/QA.d/README.md

 </p>

-QA.d (QuantitativeAnalysis.downloader) is a bash script to automatically download historical stock data from [Yahoo!
+QA.d (**Q**uantitative**A**nalysis**.d**ownloader) is a bash script to automatically download historical stock data from [Yahoo!
 Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F) (as data source) and format it as CSV file.
 It uses zenity to create a simple GUI.
 You can download historical data from anytime until yesterday at midnight (in the extent it is available on Y!Finance).

-This program was made as *a learning instrument* for bash scripting, creating simple dialogs with zenity and learning Github w/ Jekyll.
+This program was made as *a learning instrument* for bash scripting; dialogs creation with zenity/whiptail; to learn about Github, Jekyll and the Kanban board functionality.

-The datasets you can create with this program can become of a sizable amount.
-If you take all Canadian and American stocks without excluding debentures, warrants, etc. **you could get approximately 2Gb to 5Gb of data**.
+The datasets created with this program can become of a sizable amount.
+If you take all Canadian and American stocks without exclusion (debentures, warrants, etc.) **you could get approximately 2Gb to 5Gb of data**.

 ## Features

-* Easily create datasets **for free**
+* Easily create variable size datasets **for free**
 * Personalize your historical stock datasets
 * Almost no dependencies, packages are default
 * The GUI follows your personnal Linux theme
 * A '*non graphical*' version is also available
+* Who knows?
+You could become a millionnaire using your dataset to make financial decisions

 ## Installation